 How to Live Big

-Having found his way from a middle-class family in India to top stages of personal development and business growth conferences, he learned it is possible to create the abundant reality we want.
+Having found his way from a middle-class family in India to the top stages of personal development and business growth conferences, he learned it is possible to create the abundant reality we want.

-Today, he is getting ready to share the strategies that helped him build numerous multiple million-dollar businesses in his new book Live Big: The Entrepreneur’s Guide to Passion, Practicality, and Purpose.
+Today, he is getting ready to share the strategies that helped him build numerous multiple-million-dollar businesses in his new book Live Big: The Entrepreneur’s Guide to Passion, Practicality, and Purpose.